Skip to navigation Skip to main content Skip to footer

 9. Your solicitor will let you know once the conveyancing has been completed – at this point, you’ll be ready to exchange and officially sell your home!

-other information to help you
+Other information to help you

 Here are some other useful things you might want to know when you're selling your Shared Ownership home: